fschulze/check-tls-certs/README.rst

       --help                       Show this message and exit.

 When domains are read from a file, lines starting with a ``#`` are ignored.
+If a line in a file ends in a ``/``, it is joined with the next line.
+This allows you to group many domains using the same certificate.

 If a domain starts with a ``!`` it is checked to be in the list of alternate names, but the TLS certificate for it will not be fetched and checked.